xianghui/javascript101/content/lessons/1-3-functions.md

 var func = function() { ... };
 ```

-Function values works like a variable which can be passed into another function.
+Function values work like a variable which can be passed into another function.

 ```javascript
 var success = function() {